-Given the dozens of times the United States has sent troops into Latin America, you might assume that the region is consumed with resentment against the country.
-In fact, Latin Americans are quite well-disposed towards the U.S. these days.
+Given the thousands of Latin Americans deported or refused entry at the Mexico – Texas border and the dozens of times the United States has sent troops into Latin America over the years, you might assume that the region is consumed with resentment against the U.S. In fact, Latin Americans are quite well-disposed towards the U.S. these days.

 Does that mean that the United States should send the Marines back as goodwill ambassadors?
 A closer look at the past 20 years of polling suggests not.

-These regional averages conceal wide differences between individual countries.
-In 2015 just 44% of Bolivians liked the United States, whereas 83% of Dominicans did.
-The strongest predictor of these gaps is distance: South Americans tend to dislike Uncle Sam, whereas residents of Central America and the Caribbean feel more warmly.
+The regional averages in sentiment conceal wide differences between individual countries.
+In 2021 just 44% of Bolivians liked the United States, whereas 83% of Dominicans did.
+The strongest predictor of these gaps is distance: South Americans in general give the U.S. lower favorable ratings, although still north of 50%, whereas residents of Central America and the Caribbean feel more warmly.

 Apparently, the easier it is for Latinos to get to know the United States, the more they like it.
-The next most important factor, unsurprisingly, is remittances, which make up more than 15% of the GDP of El Salvador and Honduras, for example.
-There is no better advertisement for the United States than emigrants sending cash back home.
+The next most important factor, unsurprisingly, is remittances — money sent home from the U.S., which make up more than 15% of the GDP of El Salvador and Honduras, for example.

-Ecuador, whose government is a frequent critic of the U.S., gives Uncle Sam the highest approval rating in South America, at 77%.
+Among South Americans, Ecuadorians, whose former governments were frequent critics of the U.S., give Uncle Sam the highest approval rating, at 77%.